Sri Kanaka Mahalakshmi Recording Dance Troupe

 Sri Kanaka Mahalakshmi Recording Dance Troupe is a 1987 Indian Telugu-language film directed by Vamsy, starring Naresh and Madhuri.
-It was produced by Dr. P. Ramesh Reddy and Dr. Vijaya Kumar Reddy, under Sri Teja Art Movies.
-The chartbuster music was composed by Ilaiyaraaja.
+The music was composed by Ilaiyaraaja.

 Plot

 Papa Rao runs the Sri Kanakamahalakshmi Recording Dance Troupe, in Rajahmundry, Andhra Pradesh.
 Gopalam and Sita work as dancers in the troupe.
-Gopalam is a naive and timid man, who loves Sita, but cannot muster enough courage to reveal his feelings to her.
-Dorababu is also a dancer, in the troupe, and lusts after Sita.
+Gopalam is a naive and timid man, who loves Sita, but lacks courage to reveal his feelings to her.
+Dorababu, another dancer in the troupe, lusts after Sita.
 How Gopalam gains confidence to reveal his feelings to Sita and keep Dorababu in check, forms the remainder of the story.

 Production

 The film was completed in 22 days.